laurence702/vetshop/README.md

 - **User-Friendly Interface**: Utilize a modern and intuitive interface that enhances user experience through Filament.

 ## Getting Started

+Note this app is progressively being built, and features added incrementally

 To get started with the Vet Application, follow these steps: